How to Change a Home Air Filter

 - The first step on how to change an AC filter is by turning off the AC and unplugging the unit.

 - Remove the front cover; if needed, clean as indicated above.

 - Remove the filter and shake vigorously outside to dislodge as much dust and dirt as possible.

 - Rinse the filter lightly with soapy water, then rinse with clear water until clean.

-- Scrub the cover in the soapy water, rinse and dry with a microfiber cloth.
+- Scrub the cover in the soapy water, then rinse and dry with a microfiber cloth.

 - Replace the filter, lining up the notches on the filter frame with the spaces inside the filter compartment.

 - Replace the cover and restore power to the unit.

 While knowing how to change an air filter is necessary, regular professional HVAC maintenance is a good idea, even when you are keeping up with replacing air filters regularly.
 Schedule inspections at least twice a year to keep ahead of any seasonal issues.
 Look into our subscription services to get select items, such as subscription eligible air filters, conveniently delivered straight to your home.